Roxbury Correctional Institution

 Roxbury Correctional Institution is a medium security prison operated by the Maryland Department of Public Safety and Correctional Services in Hagerstown, Maryland.

 Prisoners

 In 2014, twenty-five war veterans at Roxbury took part in the nationally recognized POW/MIA recognition day.

 In 2015, Darryl Strawberry gave a motivational speech to inmates at Roxbury.
 Inmates at Roxbury take care of animals through a program that also benefits the inmates.

 Notable incidents

-While a Roxbury guard, Jeffrey Wroten, was guarding an inmate at a local hospital, the inmate shot and killed Wroten.
+In 2006, an inmate shot Roxbury guard Jeffrey Wroten while he was being guarded by him at a local hospital.

-Two former guards were sentenced to prison in federal court for assaulting an inmate.
+In 2014, two former guards were sentenced to prison in federal court for assaulting an inmate in 2008.